-The Oak Ridge Institute for Science and Education (ORISE) manages scientific peer reviews for the U.S. Department of Energy (DOE) and other government agencies.
-Peer reviews provide critical, independent assessment of research proposals and program performance to help sponsors determine the quality of research proposals and accuracy of scientific information.
+The Oak Ridge Institute for Science and Education manages scientific peer reviews for the U.S. Department of Energy, as well as many other government agencies.
+Peer reviews provide critical, independent assessment of research proposals and program performance to help sponsors determine the quality of research proposals and the accuracy of the scientific information they contain.

 In order for new advancements to occur in science and technology, the process begins with an idea or concept and concludes with a new product or a significant enhancement to an existing technology launched into the marketplace.
 Along the way, there are many steps that require significant funding as well as accountability to ensure that the process is moving forward and being conducted in the most efficient and ethical manner possible.
 For government agencies like DOE to determine which projects should receive taxpayer funding and to then ensure that funded projects are managed ethically it requires a process of independent review.
 That oversight comes in the form of peer review, a discipline where ORISE excels.